mariano-char/mariano-char/README.md

 **[→ View my interactive project portfolio](https://mariano-char.github.io/projects/)**

-Aspiring Software Engineer.
 I am a registered Biomedical Scientist with over five years of experience in healthcare.
-I recently completed the Code First Girls Degree in Software and Data Engineering and I’m now transitioning into tech.
-I’m actively looking for a role in Technology and Digital Transformation where I can keep learning and start contributing to real world projects.
+I have completed a 16-week intensive Code First Girls Degree in Software and Data Engineering and I am now transitioning into tech.
 I bring a strong analytical mindset, attention to detail, and experience working in high pressure environments.
-I’m excited to apply these skills while building my foundation in software development and data work.
+I am excited to apply these skills while building my foundation in software development and data work. *I am actively looking for a role in technology and data analytics field where I can apply my skills and to keep learning and start contributing to real world projects.*

 **A bit about me**

-* 📈 Currently focused on personal and professional development
+* 📈 Driven to continue personal and professional development
-* 🌱 Learning Python and SQL
+* 🌱 Python, SQL, Microsoft Excel (formulas, pivot tables, dashboards), Tableau
-* 👩‍💻 Seeking a role in Technology and Digital Transformation
+* 👩‍💻 Seeking a role in Technology and Data Analytics
 * 🪄 Open to guidance and mentorship during my transition into tech